-Instructional technology was greatly enhanced this past year through a Blandin Grant which provided a new piano lab, a new computer lab, and SmartBoards for all teachers.
-In addition, the internet connection was upgraded to gigabit speed and once installed and configured, provided enhanced stability for both students and staff.
+Instructional technology continued this past year through a Blandin Grant which provided a new piano lab, a new computer lab, and SmartBoards for all teachers.
+In addition, the upgraded gigabit internet connection provided enhanced stability for both students and staff.